Skip to content

 Advanced exercises

 1. Build the hello_jobstep program tool using interactive shell on a GPU node.
 You can pull the source code for the program from git repository https://code.ornl.gov/olcf/hello_jobstep.git.
 It uses a Makefile for building and requires Clang and HIP.
+The code also contains a README.md file with instructions, but they will need some changes.
 The hello_jobstep program is actually the main source of inspiration for the gpu_check program in the lumi-CPEtools modules for partition/G. Try to run the program interactively.

 Click to see the solution.